TokieSan/RISC-V-RV32I-Simulator/README.md

 # RISC-V RV32I Simulator

-This is a simulator for the RISC-V RV32I instruction set architecture.
-It is implemented in C++ and uses the Qt framework for user interface.
+A simulator for the RISC-V RV32I instruction set architecture implemented in C++.

 ## Features